wuw62/wuw62.github.io/about/index.md

 Hello, I’m Weiyi.

 I'm a web developer based in Toronto.
 Originally from China, educated in US and Canada.
 I enjoy designing and working things on web.
-When I'm off screen, you can find me either walking trails, ski or in the kitchen inventing something new taste great.
+When I'm off screen, you can find me either walking trails, skiing or in the kitchen inventing something new that tastes great.
 I also love movies, travel and photography.
-This site is my personal blog, I'll share my thoughts and some ideas here in the future.
+It's my personal blog, I'll keep sharing my thoughts and some ideas here.

 ![photo by weiyi](../assets/images/me-portrait2.jpeg){:style="margin:50 auto"}